TCLamnidis/BareBonesBash/README.md

 For this we can use 'wc', which stands for "**w**ord **c**ount".
 However, we don't want to count words, we want to count the number of lines.
-We can therefore use the flag `-l` (try using what we learnt above to find lists of these flags!).
+We can therefore use the flag `-l` (try using what we learnt about `man` above to find lists of these flags!).
 But remember we first have to decompress the lines we are reading from the file with `zcat`.